Photo copyright Beppe Sabatini 2013

 All FuzzyChef pottery is handmade by Josh, either thrown on the wheel, constructed from slabs, or assembled from press-molds of original artwork.
 Most of the glazes used on the work were hand-formulated, including several glazes which are original recipes.
 Josh is continually developing and testing new glazes.

-As a rule, FuzzyChef pottery is fired to 2200 F. (Cone 6), making it safe for use in the oven, microwave or dishwasher.
+As a rule, FuzzyChef pottery is fired to 2200 F. (Cone 6) or 2380F (Cone 10), making it safe for use in the oven, microwave or dishwasher.
 However, use on the stovetop, repeated freezing, or rapid temperature change are not recommended as they can cause fractures.
 Glazes on interior surfaces are tested not to leach toxins so that they can be used with food.
 Non-functional pieces which are not safe for food or kitchen will be clearly marked in the item description.